unskript/Awesome-CloudOps-Automation/AWS/legos/aws_attach_new_policy_to_user/README.md

 <h1>AWS Attach New Policy to User </h1>

 ## Description
-This Lego attaches a new AWS Policy to User and returns the policy information as a python dictionary.
+This Lego attach new AWS Policy to User.

 ## Lego Details